bartoszgebarowski/guess-a-word/README.md

     - If the letter is in the right place and in the word, tile will change its colour to green
     - If the letter is not in the right place but in the word, tile will change its colour to yellow
   - A validation system was implemented:
-    - It is not possible to confirm empty answer or less than five characters
+    - It is not possible to confirm an empty answer or less than five characters
     - It is not possible to send more than five characters
     - The user input must be a valid English word